Updated April 2026

 Excess amount

-Choosing a higher excess typically reduces the premium but means you pay more out of pocket on a claim.
+Choosing a higher excess typically reduces the premium but increases your out-of-pocket cost if you make a claim.

 Location

-Destination weddings or events held overseas may affect pricing due to additional travel and territorial risk factors.
+Destination weddings or events held in remote or overseas locations may affect pricing due to additional logistical risks.

 Wedding Insurance Cost Guide 2026

-Indicative NZ pricing ranges based on wedding budget and cover level.
+Indicative Australian pricing ranges based on wedding budget and cover level.
 Actual premiums will vary by provider and policy features.

 Small wedding (under $15,000)